 - All facial recognition SDKs use face detection and tracking.

-- Not all face tracking SDKs have a facial recognition feature.
+- Not all facial tracking SDKs have a facial recognition feature.

-The technical specification of face tracking SDKs often features such parameters as landmarks, FPS, angles, device and platform support to name but a few.
+The technical specification of facial tracking SDKs often features such parameters as landmarks, FPS, angles, device, and platform support to name but a few.

 How does each criterion influence the user experience?
 What does it mean in the context of mobile products?
 Let's dive deep.